z38/swiss-payment/README.md

 Have a look at `Z38\SwissPayment\Tests\Message\CustomerCreditTransferTest` on how to create a pain.001 XML file.

+## Caveats

+- At the moment only payment type 3 is supported (for details consult chapter 2.2 of the Implementation Guidelines)
+- The whole project is still under development and therefore BC breaks can occur.
+Please contact me if you need a stable code base.

 ## Contributing

 If you want to get your hands dirty, great!
 Here's a couple of steps/guidelines: